-Ranked among the top four schools in the country by the National Research Council, CU-Boulder’s Department of Aerospace Engineering Sciences (AES) is internationally recognized for its research and education leadership in aerospace engineering, Earth, and space sciences.
+Ranked among the top four schools in the country by the National Research Council, CU Boulder’s Department of Aerospace Engineering Sciences is internationally recognized for its research and education leadership in aerospace engineering, Earth, and space sciences.
 Its world-renowned engineers and scientists tackle challenges in aerospace technology and science, focusing on astrodynamics and satellite navigation, remote sensing, Earth and space sciences, vehicle systems, structures and materials, and bioastronautics.

-With more than 40 faculty members and 200 M.S. and Ph.D. students, our graduate programs prepare aerospace engineering students to meet the needs of our 21st-century society through the understanding, conception, design, and application of aerial and spacecraft systems.
+With more than 40 faculty members and nearly 300 MS and PhD students, our graduate programs prepare aerospace engineering students to meet the needs of our 21st-century society through the understanding, conception, design, and application of aerial and spacecraft systems.